 Law enforcement agents love nothing more than to stack a big pile of drugs onto a table while they hold a congratulatory press conference.
 You've seen it before.
 The drugs are typically stacked in a neat little pyramid with a bunch of guns and maybe even some confiscated cash sprinkled around like decorations.
 Sometimes the drug bust is the result of a months-long investigation with undercover officers, wire taps, maybe even an informant on the inside.
 Other times, the drug bust is the result of pure dumb luck.
-Maybe cops pullover the right car, or knock down the right door, and boom, jackpot.
+Maybe cops pullover the right car, or knock down the right door, and boom, jackpot!
 Maybe they get an anonymous tip.
-However they happen, what are the largest drug busts of all time?
-What was the dollar value of the drugs that were found and what happened to the people who got busted?
-The answers are pretty insane…

 The Hayward California Heroine Bust of 1991